Cyberdog52/hackathon/Dotnet_React/React_Frontend/README.md

 4. install the required packages by executing:
    - `npm install vite`
    - `npm install create-vite`
-5. execute `npm create vite MyAppName-- --template react-ts` (creates the template folders and files)
+5. execute `npm create vite MyAppName -- --template react-ts` (creates the template folders and files)
 6. go to the application directory (Vite crates a subdirectory `MyAppName` where the actual project is scaffolded)
 7. install additional packages by executing
    - `npm install react-tabs`